Early Voting Starts Monday In Miami-Dade With Coronavirus Safety In Mind

-Early voting in Miami-Dade will run from August 3 through August 16 at 23 locations.
+Early voting in Miami-Dade will run through August 16 at 23 locations.

 - Click here to view the schedule, times, and locations in Miami-Dade